0verread/graphql-auth/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

+**This is a ready-to-use graphql authentication authorization API.
+This is under-development phase**

 ### What is this repository for? ###

 * The whole api architech